MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-phone-system/call-transfer-fails.md

 ---
 title: Call transfer fails when you use Skype for Business Cloud Connector Edition
-description: Describes an issue that triggers a "Cannot complete the transfer" error when you try to transfer a call to another number in Skype for Business Cloud Connector Edition.
+description: Describes an issue that triggers a Cannot complete the transfer error when you try to transfer a call to another number in Skype for Business Cloud Connector Edition.
 author: simonxjx
 manager: dcscontentpm
 localization_priority: Normal
 search.appverid:
   - MET150
 audience: ITPro
-ms.service: skype-for-business-online
 ms.topic: troubleshooting
 ms.custom: CSSTroubleshoot
 ms.author: v-six
 ms.reviewer: landerl, nmurav, zhengni, jastark, lynnroe, cbland, kristinw, corbinm, yoren
 appliesto:
   - Skype for Business Online
 ---

 # Call transfer fails when you use Skype for Business Cloud Connector Edition